bioexcel/qmmm_bpg/overview.rst

 Run MD with CP2K
 -----------------

-Once you  have setup a simple single energy QMMM calculation CP2K it fairly straightfoward to adjust the input file to run a production molecular dynamics simulation.
+Once you  have setup a simple single energy QMMM calculation CP2K it is fairly straightfoward to adjust the input file to run a production molecular dynamics simulation.

+Run